 Since mountain boarding includes extreme elements of action, never forget to wear your protective gears to have fun out there.

 Speaking about choosing a mountain board, the right one is never the most expensive one.

 If you are a wiser shopper, you should look for the things that keep you at the most comfortable stage when trying anything on.

 If your board doesn’t give you any confidence on the terrain, make sure you can spot the problems out and have them fixed.

 Keep in mind that balance is your friend; that is why you need to get along with it first.

-When trying new things on your mountain board especially spins and jumps, the best advice we can give you is always keeping your knees bent, visualizing what you are doing and commit to it.
+When trying new things on your mountain board, especially spins and jumps, the best advice we can give you is always keeping your knees bent, visualizing what you are doing and committing to it.